jordans1882/chickendipR/README.md

 That's it.
 A few additional personal notes: I typically cut the cream cheese into a few blocks to increase surface area and reduce mixing time.
 I also typically use shredded sharp cheddar cheese from a bag (one bag is all that is required for a double batch).

-The primary vehicle for consuming chicken dip is tortilla chips.
+The primary vehicle for consuming chicken dip is a tortilla chip.
 I recommend getting heavily fortified chips (Mission Rounds) as chicken dip is a dense substance.
 If feeling creative, this can be mixed with rice or eaten with a fork alone -- chicken dip is _very_ versatile.

 ## Connect with us